Max-le/CS50_Predictor/README.md

 1. You need Python on your machine to work in this project : [Get Python](https://www.python.org/downloads/). ( I was using Python 3, not sure if it is important to use v.3 instead of v.2 )
-2. CS50's library is used for this project.
-Install it by typing in terminal :
+2. CS50's library is used for this project ( for connecting with the database ), with addition to what you'll need Install it by typing in terminal :

   `pip3 install CS50`
+* cs50
+* Flask
+* Flask-Session
+* requests

 3. The database is not included on this repository : you need to create one.
     1. The database system is SQLite3.
 Make sure it is installed on your machine.